Emergent Workload Inequality in Collective Excavation: Materials Methods

 The cellular automata simulation used in this work was built in MATLAB and was run using MATLAB's Parallel Computing Toolbox to accelerate simulation times.
 The simulation relied on an agent-based model based on prior work by William Savoie \cite{aguilar_collective_2018} that was built upon a tunnel whose cells can take on various states: unexcavated (filled with sand), excavated, empty (no sand), or containing a single ant.
 Each ant in the simulation can have one of five activity states: moving in tunnel (ascending), moving in tunnel (descending), digging, depositing a pellet, or resting (waiting for $P > e^{-1/(lC_0)}P_0$).
 The simulated ``tunnel'' is comprised of cells which are one ant body width wide and one ant body width long (accomodating a single ant at any given time).
 The simulated tunnel is two cells wide and 100 cells long.
 At the simulation times explored in this work, this length is sufficient to guarantee that no group of simulated ants will dig the full length of the tunnel.
 We assume that ants travel one cell in either direction per timestep.
 Using estimations of ant walking speed from prior literature as 0.27 body lengths per second \cite{avinery_agitated_2023}, we approximate the real-world time of a single simulation timestep as 3.7 seconds (equivalent to the time it takes an ant to travel a single body length).
 Ants in the tunnel move laterally with probability 0.52 and reverse with a probability 0.34 when blocked by ants below them.

 We utilize results from prior literature to estimate the number of ant trips which resulted in a single cell being removed from the end of the tunnel (representing tunnel excavation).
 We found that it takes 206 trips per cm of excavation \cite{avinery_agitated_2023}, or 40 trips per cell excavated, assuming two cells must be excavated for a full row of cells to be removed from the tunnel.
 Similarly, observations from prior work revealed that ants spend an average of 8.5 seconds excavating \cite{avinery_agitated_2023}, which we approximate as 2 simulation timesteps.
-All parameters used in the CA simulation are shown in Table \ref{fig:sim_table} (Supplemental Information).
-Results from a single CA simulation trial, including ant activity, excavation rates, and Lorenz curves, are shown in Figure \ref{fig:sim_results1} (Supplemental Information).
+All parameters used in the CA simulation and additional results from a single CA simulation are shown in the Supplemental Information.